-Mark’s interest in web design dates back to 2000 when he was a given a weighty tome on HTML.
+Mark’s experience in web design dates back to when he was a given a book on HTML.
 He sat down with the book, a computer running Windows 98, opened Notepad and made his first website.
-At the time hot and cold running internet wasn’t commonplace, and certainly hadn’t made it to Mark’s home.
-So that’s where his experiments ended.

 Reading Juice was the result.
 Over time it evolved into a website of Children’s Poetry, published under the name Mark Megson.
-It was an opportunity to experiment with illustration as well as create fun, shareable content with a highly targeted audience.
+It was an opportunity to experiment with creative writing and illustration as well as create fun, shareable content with a highly targeted audience.

 Some short stories that were once published on the site caught the attention of American children’s book publisher Aviva Gittle, which resulted in Mark and Aviva co-writing the book The Boy Who Bounced to the Moon.